Burn Prevention in Children

-Burn injuries occur when skin is exposed to too much heat.
-Burn injuries are very common among children.
-They are very painful and can be severe.
-Children with severe burns may need several months or more of treatment and rehabilitation.
+A burn injury happens when skin is exposed to too much heat or a harsh chemical.
+Burn injuries are common among children.
 Severe burns can be life-threatening.
 You can prevent burn injuries by learning about the causes and how to keep your child safe.

 What may cause a burn injury?